Who Should Apply?

 - Undergraduate and/or graduate degree with a 3.0 GPA

-- Qualifying score of 527 on PRAXIS I Examination or GRE score of 1000
+- Qualifying score PRAXIS Core Examination or GRE score

 - Undergraduate and/or graduate degree or 30+ credits of specified coursework in their certification area.